ZohebAbai/Colab_Auto_Reconnect/README.md

 2. Comes with an inbuilt timer, which can be used for getting notified (Alert with Sound) when your tasks gets over, especially during end of your Model Training at Colab.

+*It would be my pleasure if a developer like you contributes to this project.*

-If this free chrome extension helped you, then please give good ratings.
+*If this free chrome extension helped you, then please give good ratings at Chrome Web Store.*